-Many HACC students are also parents and for their convenience the Grace Milliman Pollock Childcare and Early Childhood Education Center offers childcare for preschool children on the Harrisburg Campus.
-U-Gro® provides the care for the children.
-Children are eligible for acceptance into the center if they are between 6 weeks and 8 years of age.
+Many HACC students are also parents, and for their convenience U-GRO Learning Centers offers childcare on both the Harrisburg and Lancaster Campuses.
+Children are eligible for acceptance into the center if they are between six weeks and six years of age.